githall/Plato/CONTRIBUTING.md

 - DOC: A documentation change
 - TYPO: A text change / fix

+## General Guidance

+Code should be clean, easy to read by humans and easy to reason about, improve & maintain now and in the future.
+Code should be loosely coupled and have clear separation of concerns.

+## Minimize Dependencies

+Whenever possible build on top of established primitives & avoid dependencies on 3rd party libraries or frameworks that are likely to evolve quickly or become obsolete in several years.

+We don’t want to be fighting a framework to bend to our will nor do we want to be forced to make sweeping changes to the code to support an updated dependency.

 ## C# Coding Conventions

 - Use the default Resharper guidelines for code styling